Posted on 16 February 2017

 At the end of the day, all of this talk of ride and engineering comes down to company culture.
 Brompton takes quality engineering seriously.
 That means they have to braze frames, make their own parts, and control these aspects by making everything on site.
 And, because they aren't made in China, Brompton can do something other than mass produce.
-We carry our own "Toronto Brompton" built on years of experience, but if you want something custom, Brompton has tuned their entire operation just for you.
+We carry our own "Curbside Brompton" (you can read more about this here) built on years of experience, but if you want something custom, Brompton has tuned their entire operation just for you.

 Take it anywhere and it will take you everywhere.

 Today, the trendy word in business-speak is "mass-customization," a notion that challenges the sameness inherent in the philosophy of commodification.
-Brompton has been mass-customizing bikes before the term was invented.
-And, while many small-scale custom bikes can manufacture a conventional bike frame (yes, just a frame) for $2000 in under a year, Brompton can turn around a very unconventional and clever frame, with a ton of proprietary parts, all crafted in England, for the same price (and under six weeks).
+Brompton has been mass-customizing bikes before the term was in vogue.
+And, while many small-scale custom bikes can manufacture a conventional bike frame (yes, just a frame) for $2000 in under a year, Brompton can turn around a very clever frame, with a ton of proprietary parts, all crafted in England, for the same price - and generally under six weeks.
+(Want to learn more about this?
+Click here).
 If you want to beat Brompton at their game, you have to figure out how to do that.
-And most companies don't dare try.
+And most companies won't dare try.